For a SaaS vendor, technical documentation is not just an internal tool. It is a lever of trust.

 Between the two, there is a clear path: controlled transparency.

-It is an approach that simplifies negotiations, accelerates the signing of contracts and enhances the maturity of your SaaS.
+It is an approach that simplifies negotiations, accelerates contract signing and enhances the maturity of your SaaS.

 Let's build together to grow your business